executablebooks/write_ups/blog_post.md

   the wheel, make every effort to utilize pre-existing open source tech.
 * **Use pre-existing standards where possible**.
-In the event that we must create new patterns of content creation or tooling, utilize prior art in the open source community as much as possible, especially whne it comes to markup languages.
+In the event that we must create new patterns of content creation or tooling, utilize prior art in the open source community as much as possible, especially when it comes to markup languages.
 * **Contribute improvements upstream**.
 Where we utilize pre-existing tools, contribute improvements to them as we build off of them for this project.